Final 48 Hours, PSI Test Day, and Retake Planning

 | Drug-name misses | Convert brand-based study to generic-name review |

-You are not trying to prove that you know every cancer fact.
-You are trying to answer adult oncology nursing questions safely and consistently under time limits.
-Read the stem, respect the blueprint, choose within RN scope, and move through the exam with controlled pace.
+Final mindset: you are not proving you know every cancer fact.
+You are answering adult oncology nursing questions safely and consistently under time.
+Read the stem, respect the blueprint, choose within RN scope, and move through the exam at a controlled pace.

 Which statement about OCN test-day breaks is accurate?